/profile.jpeg

 What we want to do is learn the mapping between the angular rotation (complete circle) of a circular object given its diameter to the distance covered on a linear path

-[ARCHIVED] Using Tensorflow Gradient Descent to minimize functions
+[ARCHIVE] Using Tensorflow Gradient Descent to minimize functions

 You probably heard the hype around Gradient Descent & how it’s used to optimize Deep Learning Models.
 But you may never knew that it can be used to minimize ANY function you know.